 You’ve spent the last two weeks prepping for a very important client meeting.
-They’re coming to the office, so everything looks pristine.
+The office looks pristine.
 The coffee is ready.
 There’s snacks from a local bakery.
 The floor has that squeaky sound of cleanliness.
 You’re ready.
 The door chime sounds and you get called over to welcome your guests.
 After a few handshakes, you lead them to the conference room.
 Everyone settles in and there’s only two tiny (yet critical) steps remaining:

 - You need to present your slides onto the conference room screen.